stormpath/roadstorm-jwt-microservices-tutorial/README.md

 ## Service Registry

-Note: all service to service communication examples below uses [httpie](https://github.com/jkbrzt/httpie)
+Note: all service to service communication examples below use [httpie](https://github.com/jkbrzt/httpie)

 When the application is launched, a private/public keypair is automatically created.
 All operations involving keys are handled via the `SecretService` service and exposed via endpoints in the `SecretServiceController`.